nxpfrankli/mfgtoolwiki/How-to-install-USB-to-serial-driver-on-Windows.md

 In case the USB manufacturer of the target is `0x0409: "Silicon Labs"` download the driver from https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

-In case the USB manufacturer is `0x1234: FTDi` download the driver form http://www.ftdichip.com/Drivers/CDM/CDM21228_Setup.zip
+In case the USB manufacturer is `0x0409: "FTDI"` download the driver form http://www.ftdichip.com/Drivers/CDM/CDM21228_Setup.zip